AyaMahmoudAlhareidi20/PlantGuard-AI/README.md

 # Dataset

-The models were trained and evaluated using the **PlantVillage Dataset**, a widely used benchmark dataset for plant disease classification tasks.
+The models were trained and evaluated using the /kaggle/input/datasets/vipoooool/new-plant-diseases-dataset, a widely used benchmark dataset for plant disease classification tasks.

 ### Dataset Summary